hannahro15/ready-steady-eat/README.md

 * All content for the products were written myself.

-* This project was based on the Boutique Ado Walkthrough on the LMS as the Code Institute with additional features in and customised to my own project.
+* This project was based on the Boutique Ado Walkthrough on the LMS as the Code Institute with additional features in and customised to my own project by adding in a contact app that has a contact and faq page with models for both of them.

 ## Acknowledgements